Stony Brook Seawolves women's lacrosse: Formation and beginnings (2001–2011)

-The Spallina era and national prominence (2011–present)
+Spallina establishes success (2012–2014)

 Joe Spallina, who had won three straight Division II titles as the coach at Adelphi University, succeeded Comito.
-In Spallina's first season, the Seawolves improved their win total by ten from 4 to 14 as the Seawolves finished second in the America East.
+In Spallina's first season, the Seawolves improved their win total by ten, from 4 to 14, as the Seawolves finished second in the America East.
 Stony Brook defeated UMBC 9–7 in the America East semifinals before losing to Albany in the conference finals, falling one game short of their first NCAA Tournament.
 Stony Brook finished with a 14–5 record in Spallina's first season as head coach.

 Stony Brook had their most successful season yet in 2013, going undefeated in conference play for the first time, winning their second regular season conference championship and beating Vermont 18–4 and Albany 14–3 in the America East playoffs to win their first America East Tournament and advance to their first NCAA Tournament.
 There, they defeated Towson 8–6 in the first round for their first NCAA Tournament victory but lost in the second round to No. 1 Maryland.
 Still, the team's final 17–3 record bore the program the most single-season wins to date, beginning the first of six consecutive conference championships.
 For the first time in team history, Stony Brook was ranked Top 10 in a major national poll.
+Also on March 9, 2013 against Longwood, Claire Petersen set the NCAA single-game assist record with 11.

 Stony Brook returned to the NCAA Tournament in 2014 after a 17–4 season where they tied for first place in the America East regular season, including victories over New Hampshire and Albany in the America East playoffs.
 In the first round, the Seawolves faced Towson again and won 10–8, advancing to the second round where they lost to Syracuse.
 Spallina became Stony Brook's all-time winningest coach after the season.